bishtvaishali/SearchEngine_Basic/src/Readme.txt

 -Your file will appear in the Referenced libraries folder.

 RUN INSTRUCTIONS:
+-Put the "documents.txt" file in the current directory.
+The program will automatically look for the file in the current directory.
 Part1 will create the Inverted Index.
 Part2 will intersect the posting lists of two terms in query.
 Part 3: